NishankaDas/Parallel_Programming/README.md

 - Matrix Addition using Open MP
 - Heat Equation Simulation using Open MP and MPI

+### 4. NVIDIA CUDA
+- Addition of two Vectors
+- Addition of two Matrices
+- Multiplication of two Matrices

 ---

 ## ⚙️ Technologies Used